Changissnz/selfinterest/README.md

 the human brain, for the human brain's capacity of accurate recollection pales in comparison with that of the metallic determination of digital and electronic computers, due in part to the sways and leanings that produce associative memory.
-An individual, past their physical appearance, is one accounted for by other human beings, through the use of accounting and narration.
+An individual, past their physical appearance, is one considered by other human beings, partly through accounting and narration.
 One that knows an individual through such things as hearsay and their recorded heritage will already have formed presumptions on that individual, before any potential direct experience with them.
 The human being, fundamentally a